Nuclear Radiology Residency

 Mentoring Cascade

-A mentoring cascade is a form of inter-generational learning in which knowledge, values and practice cascade from one generation to the other.
-We have distinct mentoring teams compromised of faculty members, residents, medical students that interact and work together closely.
+A mentoring cascade is a form of intergenerational learning in which knowledge, values, and practice cascade from generation to generation.
+We have distinct mentoring teams composed of faculty members, residents, and medical students who interact and work together closely.

 Electives and Vacation

-The trainees have 20 days of vacation and an additional 5 sick days.
-In general, the trainees spend one month per year on elective, but these decisions are made based on seniority prior training and with consideration of the other fellows scheduled in the clinic.
+The trainees have 20 days of vacation and an additional five sick days.
+In general, the trainees spend one month per year on elective, but these decisions are made based on seniority prior to training and with consideration of the other fellows scheduled in the clinic.

 How to Apply:

-The NYPH/WCM Nuclear Medicine Residency Program participates in the ERAS system for residency applications on the December application cycle: https://students-residents.aamc.org/applying-residencies-eras/applying-residencies-eras
+The NYPH/WCM Nuclear Medicine Residency Program participates in the ERAS system for residency applications on the December application cycle.

-Please note that interviews for positions in the 2023-2024 academic year will all take place virtually rather than in-person.
+Please note that interviews for 2025-2026 academic year positions take place virtually rather than in person.

 Important ERAS Application Dates:

-The Nuclear Medicine Residency Program does not participate with the NRMP Match.
+The Nuclear Medicine Residency Program does not participate in the NRMP match.
 Once applications have been reviewed, interview invites will be distributed.
-Post-interviews the selection committee will meet to discuss the candidates and offer letters will be sent out.
+After the interviews, the selection committee discusses the candidates and delivers offer letters.

 Education Specialist